swapnil033/android-demos/README.md

-# Dagger 2 Modules Demo
+# Dagger 2 With Interface Demo